SwissDataScienceCenter/renku/helm-chart/README.rst

 This ability to use persistent volumes for user sesssions is also introduced with this release.
 This is optional and can be enabled in the values file for the helm chart.
 In addition to enabling this feature users have the ability to select the storage class used by the persistent volumes.
-We strongly reccomend that a storage class with a `Delete` reclaim policy is used, otherwise persistent volumes from all user sessions will keep accumulating.
+We strongly recommend that a storage class with a `Delete` reclaim policy is used, otherwise persistent volumes from all user sessions will keep accumulating.

 Lastly, unlike previous versions, with 0.8.4 the amount of disk storage will be **strongly enforced**,